jbaumbach/TuneDoctor/README.md

 Getting TuneDoctor
 ------------------
 If you're lazy like me, you just want to download and run the program.
-Unfortunately, Github doesn't like large binaries anymore so I'm looking at alternatives.
-In the meantime, if you're handy with XCode you can pretty easily make the app.
+Unfortunately, Github doesn't like large binaries anymore.
+Until I can find a good alternative solution, you can get it running yourself with a few extra mouse clicks.
 You need:

 * Mac OSX 10.6 or above / 64-bit
 * iTunes 10.0 or above (may work on older versions as well)
-* XCode 4.6.1 or above (may work on older versions as well)
+* Apple Xcode 4.6.1 or above (may work on older versions as well).
+Xcode is a free program by Apple that is used to create Mac and iOS apps.
+If you don't have the latest version, you can get it quickly and for free from Apple: <https://developer.apple.com/xcode/>

-Download the source code and open the project up in XCode.
-Then run it or build the TuneDoctor.app file and run that.
-You should see the screen above.
+Download the source code using the links at the top of this page.
+If you are already using Github's client, you can click "Clone in Mac".
+Otherwise, just click the "Zip" link, then extract the files to a temp directory and open the project up in Xcode.
+Then run it in Xcode (click __Product -> Run__).
+You can also build the TuneDoctor.app application, which you can then copy to your "Applications" folder and run it anytime without having to go into XCode.
+To do that, select __Product -> Build For -> Archiving__, then right click the __Products -> TuneDoctor.app__ link at the bottom of the solution listing on the left-hand side of Xcode and select __Show in Finder__.

+When you run TuneDoctor.app, you should see the screen above.
+If you do, then it built properly.
+If not, make sure you have the proper versions of each of the programs listed above and update them as necessary.

 Using TuneDoctor
 ----------------